 Walk among the treetops and enjoy spectacular views of the city skyline on the Lotterywest Federation Walkway.
 The journey extends 620 metres through the Western Australian Botanic Garden over an arched bridge suspended among a canopy of tall eucalypts.

 Since opening in 2003, it has become one of Kings Park and Botanic Garden's most popular tourist attractions.
-The 40 minute return journey begins at the State's Centenary of Federation floral emblem mosaic - the Kings Park Federation Flame Kangaroo Paw.
+The 40 minute return journey begins east of the Lord Forrest Roundabout.
 It travels through the Western Australian Botanic Garden and over the spectacular elevated 52 metre glass and steel arched bridge to the Beedawong amphitheatre.
 Along the way, visitors can enjoy views of the Swan and Canning Rivers, the diverse Western Australian flora, Aboriginal art, the Water Garden and Marri woodland forest.

 Interpretive signage details Kings Park and Botanic Garden's connection to Federation and the importance of Lord John Forrest's involvement in the Park's history.